PMET-public/module-data-install/README.md

 **frontend\_label** - Required when creating a new attribute.

 **frontend\_input** - Required when creating a new attribute.
 Catalog Input Type for Store Owner.
-Allowed values are text, textarea, texteditor, date, boolean, multiselect, price
+Allowed values are text, textarea, texteditor, date, boolean, multiselect, select, price

 **is\_required** - Optional: Values = Y/N. Default = N

-**options** - Required when input is Multi or Select.
+**option** - Required when input is Multi or Select.
 Values to show, carriage return delimited

 **position** - Optional, Numeric.
 Indicates the position of the attribute within the Attribute Group